 This technology, which uses machine learning, is incredibly useful for websites that want to translate content into different languages.
 And you can set up a Google Translate API connection and use Google’s neural network to translate your content through Google Cloud.

 But as we discuss below, Google Translate by itself is not practical for every use case.
-Specifically, it’s not ideal for translating your website, whether we’re talking about an eCommerce store, a website for your agency, or a blog.
+Specifically, it’s not ideal for translating your website, an eCommerce store, a blog, and so on.
 In this post, we look closely at why this is the case and provide a much more efficient alternative for turning your website multilingual—Weglot.

 Google Translate is a wonderful tool that fulfills quick, personal translation needs: understanding foreign menus, signs, or basic instructions.
-But when you’re looking for a solution that will deliver accurate website translations, there is software that is much better suited to the task.
+But when you’re looking for a solution that will deliver accurate website translations, there are solutions out there that are much better suited to the task.

-You have to configure Google Translate to upload your translations each time.
+Regardless, you’ll have to configure Google Translate to upload your translations each time.
 That means any time you translate new content or add something to your site, you’ll have to manually run it through the API to get it to translate for you.
-Then you’ll have to set it up so that it displays these translations each time.
-That’s a lot of time spent getting your translations live instead of working on other more productive tasks.
+Then you’ll have to set it up so that it displays these translations each time—taking up time you could spend on more productive tasks.

 A crucial part of reaching your audience—especially in a brand-new market—is optimizing your content for search engine performance in their respective areas.
 However, because of the way the tool works, it doesn’t send signals to search engines to index the newly translated content.
 You’ll have to manually add attributes like hreflang tags, set up your translated websites under subdirectories or subdomains, and overall miss the many advantages of multilingual SEO.

 Google Translate’s interface is designed for individual users, blocking collaboration.
-Luckily, alternatives geared towards seamless website translation come with intuitive project collaboration features, so you can add team members to your project and manage the translations produced.
+However, alternatives allow you to add team members to your project and manage your translations together.

-Google Translate is perfectly fine for certain use cases.
-For instance, if you want to translate text for personal use like menus, signs, and instructions, it delivers fast, fairly accurate translations.
+Google Translate is perfectly fine for certain use cases and it can deliver fast, fairly accurate translations.
 But for things that require a lot of context—like your marketing materials and website—the tool itself won’t suffice, since it’ll need a human eye to verify its output.